-NOTE 11 - LEASE REVENUES
+NOTE 12 - LEASE REVENUES

-The District owns land leased to the U.S. Forest Service on a long term 50 year lease.
+The District owns land leased to the U.S. Forest Service on a long-term 50-year lease.
 The agreement contains a termination clause providing for cancellation after a specified number of days written notice by the lesser or lessee, but is not anticipated that the lease will be canceled prior to its expiration date.
 The land was originally purchased for \$779,241 and a portion of that land is leased to the U.S. Forest Service and on which the U.S. Forest Service has built an office building.
-The future minimum lease payments expected to be received under this agreement is as follows:
+Annual lease payments are adjusted each year based upon a percentage of change in the cost of living index.
+Total lease payments received for the year ending June 30, 2019 amounted to \$87,370.